Cassitydev/Cassitydev/README.md

-- 👋 Hi, I’m @AshleyAst
+- 👋 Hi, I’m @Cassitydev
 - 👀 I’m interested in Coding, Server Deployments, and many more
 - 🌱 I’m currently learning Java, C++, and IT Managament
 - 💞️ I’m looking to collaborate on Nxium Developments